Kiali-QE/jaeger-instrumentation-performance-tests/README.md

 If you'd prefer, you can run the wildfly-swarm example application in Docker.
 To do so replace the build and run steps from the previous section with these steps

-+ Create a docker image: `mvn clean install -Pdocker`
++ Create a docker image: `mvn -f wildfly-swarm/pom.xml clean install -Pdocker`
 + Run the application: `docker run -p 8080:8080 -eJAEGER_AGENT_HOST=${jaeger-host-ip} wildfly-swarm-opentracing`

 Note that `jaeger-host-ip` should be the real ip of the machine where you're running Jaeger, not `localhost`